- July 16, 2020

 “The challenge comes from dealing with bad gameplay more than actually difficult platforming.”

-“While jumping felt perfect, it seemed like I was missing small jumps more often than I should be - even after I got further into the level and more used to the mechanics.”
+“While jumping felt perfect, it seemed like I was missing small jumps more often than I should be - even after I got further into the level and became more used to the mechanics.”

 “This game has slower and more floaty gameplay than the previous 1 screen platform game, but it is still an enjoyable little miniature game.”